aravindbc/Data-Analysis-Projects/Coca-Cola Interactive Dashboard/README.md

 # Coca-Cola Interactive Dashboard
-This Coca-Cola Interactive sales dashboard is created in Microsoft Excel.
+This 'Coca-Cola Interactive sales dashboard' is created in Microsoft Excel.
 It includes visuals like monthly sales by region, brands etc.
 #### Tools Used
 Microsoft Excel: Data manipulation, analysis, and visualization.
 #### Steps